Variety pack

 Common process associations: —Washed, natural

 Robert’s opinion: Nutty, citrus, chocolate; nut particularly exciting beyond being a normal Central American varietal.
+I w

 Semperflorens